 “I met him fifteen years ago.
 I was told there was nothing left – no reason, no conscience, no understanding or even the most rudimentary sense of life or death…of good or evil…right or wrong.
 I met this six-year old child with this blind, pale, emotionless face and the blackest eyes – the Devil’s eyes.
 I spent eight years trying to reach him and then another seven trying to keep him locked up because I realized what was behind that boy’s eyes was purely and simply…evil.”

-The personification of evil, Michael Myers, lurking in the shadows in one of
+The personification of evil, Michael Myers, lurking in the shadows in one of the most famous shots in horror film history |

 In Halloween, Michael Myers is everything and anything in our world that is supposed to represent evil and that which surrounds us everyday.
 We can see this in how Myers stalks Laurie while she is at school, after she leaves school, while she baby-sits, and in how he flat out will not die.
 Michael Myers does not die, because pure evil doesn’t either.
 And when looking at the mask Carpenter put on his villain, it can be seen as symbolism as to how there isn’t any one face to the evils in the world.